 We believe veterans often heal best in community with other veterans who understand the unique challenges of military service and transition.
 By creating a stable and connected veteran-centered environment, Liberty Commons seeks not only to reduce veteran homelessness, but also help combat isolation, substance abuse, and veteran suicide through support, accountability, and community.

-The organization has also secured property for the project and continues working with city leaders, community partners, financial institutions, veterans organizations, and state and federal stakeholders to move the project forward.
+The organization has secured property for the project and continues working closely with city leaders, community partners, financial institutions, veterans organizations, and state and federal stakeholders to move Liberty Commons forward.

 Recent support from the offices of Senator Mark Kelly and Senator Ruben Gallego helped advance the Liberty Commons Congressional Directed Spending request into the federal appropriations review process as part of a proposed $2.5 million veteran housing expansion initiative.

-A recent generous donation from Marcia Peterson — $35,510 — helped provide additional momentum for the project, and she has also committed additional support this year to help fund two homes within the Liberty Commons community.
+A recent generous contribution from Marcia M. Peterson helped provide additional momentum for the Liberty Commons project, and she has also committed support toward helping fund 2 homes within the community.
+In recognition of her generosity and long-term commitment to veterans, the 2 homes will be designated as the Marcia M. Peterson Homes.

 With continued community support, partnerships, advocacy, and prayer, Liberty Commons is positioned to become a transformational veteran housing initiative serving Mohave County and rural Arizona for years to come.